-- Optional: squeeze of lemon, Mrs. Dash chicken grilling blends seasoning
+- Optional: squeeze of lemon, Mrs. Dash chicken grilling blends seasoning, salt

-- Sprinkle both sides of the chicken breast with salt, pepper, and Mrs. Dash chicken grilling blends to taste.
+- Remove fat from chicken.
+Sprinkle both sides of the chicken breast with salt, pepper, and Mrs. Dash chicken grilling blends to taste.

-- Lightly coat your skillet with 2 to 3 teaspoons olive oil.
+- Lightly coat a large skillet with 2 to 3 teaspoons olive oil.

 - As the chicken cooks, turn it occasionally so it browns evenly.
 If it starts to brown too quickly, reduce the heat to medium-low.

-- Meanwhile, combine all of the dressing ingredients into an airtight jar.
+- Combine all of the dressing ingredients (olive oil, balsamic vinegar, Dijon mustard, and honey) into an airtight jar.
+Add some salt to taste.
 Shake until well combined.
-Toss the dressing with the spinach.
+Toss the dressing with the spinach in a large bowl.
 Add in the fruit and feta cheese and toss again.
 If desired squeeze some fresh lemon over the salad.
-Just about a teaspoon.

 - Toast the almonds in a small skillet over medium heat for about 1-2 minutes stirring constantly.
 Add the almonds to the salad.